top of page

 Do not hesitate to read our specific article on this subject: How to buy a car in Costa Rica?

-Traveling from Tamarindo to Santa Teresa offers various options to cater to different needs and budgets.
+Traveling from Tamarindo to Santa Teresa offers a range of options to suit different needs and budgets.
 Whether you opt for the flexibility of a rental car, the speed of flying, the affordability of shared shuttles, the comfort of private shuttles, or the adventure of taking the bus, each method provides a unique travel experience.
 Consider your priorities—be it cost, convenience, or adventure—when planning your trip to ensure a smooth and enjoyable journey to the stunning beaches and vibrant surf culture of Santa Teresa.

 What is the best way to get to Santa Teresa from Tamarindo?
 Vote Now!